Follow us on

 • Increasing accessibility and sustainability in high-value, demanding markets.

-A rejected shipment not only causes direct financial loss but also has a long-term impact on a business's track record.
-In many cases, this acts as a barrier that causes businesses to lose future cooperation opportunities.
+In many cases, this becomes a barrier that causes the business to lose future cooperation opportunities.

 khu-trung-hang-xuat-khau-vfc-fumigation